Testing turbulent closure models with convection simulations: Models and methods

 \subsubsection{Closure model}

-In deriving the closure model we first have to specify the averaging procedure by which the mean quantities are defined.
-Given the periodicity of our models in the horizontal directions, averaging over these directions is appropriate and we will apply it throughout this paper.
-Hence, the mean of a quantity $f$, indicated by an overbar, is given by $\mean{f}(z)=\int_{L_x} \int_{L_y} f(x,y,z) dx dy/L_x L_y$.
+In this section we present the homogenous version of the GOMS10 model.
+The details of the more general inhomogenous model can be found in Appendix \ref{app:eq}.
+First we specify the averaging procedure by which the mean quantities are defined.
+Given the homogeneity of our model, volume averages are applied to the numerical results throughout this paper.
+Hence, the mean of a quantity $f$, indicated by an overbar, is given by $\mean{f}=\int_{L_z}\! \int_{L_y} \!\int_{L_x} \! f(x,y,z) dx dy dz /L_x L_y L_z$.
 This procedure satisfies all the Reynolds averaging rules.
-Denoting turbulent quantities with lowercase letters, we have $\vec{U}=\mean{\vec{U}}+\vec{u}$, $\Theta=\mean{\Theta}+\theta$ etc. and the equations for the mean quantities read
+Denoting fluctuating quantities with lowercase letters, we have $\vec{U}=\mean{\vec{U}}+\vec{u}$, $\Theta=\mean{\Theta}+\theta$ etc. When assuming $\Omega_y=0$, and the temperature gradient is defined to be a constant vector parallel to gravity $\vec{g}=g \vec{e}_z$, hence $\nab T_0 -\gvec/c_p = G_0 \vec{e}_z$, the equations for the mean velocity and temperature resulting from \eqref{eq:bouU}, \eqref{eq:bou3} read

-where $\meanRR$ is the Reynolds stress tensor, $\rij=\mean{u_i u_j}$, and $\meanFF$ is the turbulent heat flux, $\meanF_i=\mean{\theta u_i}$.
-These equations are identical to those used in GOMS10, with the exception of the extra Coriolis term.
-As a consequence of the chosen average, horizontal derivatives vanish and the continuity equation reduces to $\pd_z\mean{U}_z=0$, from which it follows that $\mean{U}_z=\mbox{const.}$ For the plane layer with impenetrable boundaries this means $\mean{U}_z=0$.
-The equations for the remaining components of the mean velocity read, with gravity having only a $z$ component,